ccao-data/model-condo-avm/README.md

 The condo model is trained on a select number of “multisales” in addition to single-parcel sales.
-Multisales are sales that include more than one parcel and rarely reflect the accurate market price the included parcels would fetch if they were sold individually.
+Multisales are sales that include more than one parcel and rarely reflect the market price the included parcels would fetch if they were sold individually.
 In the case of condominiums, however, many units are sold bundled with deeded parking spaces that are separate parcels and these two-parcel sales are highly reflective of the unit’s actual market price.
 We split the total value of these two-parcel sales according to their relative percent of ownership before using them for training.
 For a \$100,000 sale of a unit (4% ownership) and a parking space (1% ownership), the sale would be adjusted to \$80,000:

 $$\frac{0.04}{0.04 + 0.01} * \$100,000 = \$80,000$$